Dates: June 19 – July 1 and July 13 – 25, 2020

 Trip begins in Moscow, ends in St. Petersburg, Russia

-- Snow cat from hut to Pastukhova Rocks for a shorter summit day
+- Snow cat from hut to Pastukhova Rocks included for a shorter summit day

-- Climb the highest peak in Europe with our experienced guide staff
+- Climb the highest peak in Europe with our experienced American and Russian guide staff

-- Experience both Moscow and St. Petersburg, plus the Caucasus Mountains
+- Experience both Moscow and St. Petersburg, plus the Caucasus Mountain Region

 Let Mountain Professionals take you there